-Green Infrastructure Overview of Lead Organisations Lewes District Council, East Sussex County Council, Natural England, Town and Parish Councils Main Sources of Information Lewes District Outdoor Playing Space Study 2014 South Downs Access Network and Accessible Green Space Study 2014 East Sussex Strategic Open Space Study 2011 East Sussex Environmental Strategy 2011 Lewes District Play Strategy 2007 An Open Space Strategy for Newhaven Lewes District Informal Recreational Space Study 2005 Lewes District Outdoor Playing Space Review 2004 Existing and Planned Provision The District's green infrastructure comprises: Outdoor sports facilities Children's play space Parks and gardens Amenity green space Allotments Cemeteries and churchyards Green corridors Natural and semi-natural urban green space Accessible countryside in urban fringe areas Existing Provision Outdoor sports facilities: 122 playing pitches, which equates to one pitch for every 681 adults.
+Green Infrastructure Overview of Lead Organisations Lewes District Council, East Sussex County Council, Natural England, Town and Parish Councils Main Sources of Information Lewes District Outdoor Playing Space Study 2014 East Sussex Green Infrastructure Study South Downs Access Network and Accessible Green Space Study 2014 East Sussex Strategic Open Space Study 2011 East Sussex Environmental Strategy 2011 Lewes District Play Strategy 2007 An Open Space Strategy for Newhaven Lewes District Informal Recreational Space Study 2005 Lewes District Outdoor Playing Space Review 2004 Existing and Planned Provision Lewes District's green infrastructure comprises: Outdoor sports facilities Children's play space Parks and gardens Amenity green space Allotments Cemeteries and churchyards Green corridors Natural and semi-natural urban green space Accessible countryside in urban fringe areas Outdoor sports facilities: 122 playing pitches, which equates to one pitch for every 681 adults.
 105 of these pitches are available for community use.
-However, the quality of these pitches varies across the District, and changing facilities are often inadequate.
+However, the quality of these pitches varies across the district, and changing facilities are often inadequate.
 Deficiencies have also been identified in the provision of specific sports facilities in individual locations, with particular shortfalls in cricket pitches and junior football pitches in Lewes, Newhaven and Seaford.
-One six-lane floodlit athletics track based at Priory School in Lewes town.
-71 tennis courts, 16 of which are floodlit.
-Eight bowls greens.
+There are also 71 tennis courts (16 of which are floodlit) and 8 bowls greens.
 Children's play space: All the towns and the majority of villages are provided with equipped play spaces.
-However, there is a significant shortfall in the level of provision of equipped and informal children's play space across the District when measured against the Council's adopted standards.
-The largest
+However, there is a significant shortfall in the level of provision of equipped and informal children's play space across the plan area when measured against the Council's adopted standards.
+The largest deficiency is in Seaford.
 Formal parks/gardens: provision of one or two parks in all the towns, with the exception of Newhaven, totalling 20.15 ha.
 Amenity greenspace: mainly provided in association with housing areas, but includes village greens.